-Treat for Easter or anytime, Rosa Regale
+Sweet treat for anytime, Rosa Regale

 Little known fact: Brachetto d’Acqui dates back to the times of Cleopatra.
 Legend has it that both Julius Caesar and Marc Antony presented Cleopatra with several wineskins filled with this luscious elixir, knowing it would be love at first sip.
 The empress then had her lovers drink the wine in order to unleash their passion, and the rest is history.”